danjenson/notes/papers/gflownet-foundations.md

 - This can be approximated by Monte-Carlo averaging with draws from $P(X)$, if a sampling mechanism exists.

-## GFlowNets on Sets, Grahs, and to Marginalize Joint Distributions
+## GFlowNets on Sets, Graphs, and to Marginalize Joint Distributions

 ### Set GFlowNets